angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 sideboard guides as are often seen across the magic community.
-Sideboard guides can be very helpful in allowing players to quickly pick up decks they may have seen from other pilots that they enjoy or provide a quick starter if they do not have time to work out the nuances of a deck themselves however we believe in a more *teach a man to fish* approach whereby we encourage people to build their deck and sideboard from the ground up and work out what works best for each pilot.
+Sideboard guides can be very helpful in allowing players to quickly pick up decks they may have seen from other pilots that they enjoy or provide a quick starter if they do not have time to work out the nuances of a deck themselves.
+However we believe in a more *teach a man to fish* approach whereby we encourage people to build their deck and sideboard from the ground up and work out what works best for each pilot.
 There is also a huge amount of potential variation that can be applied to